 Figure~\ref{fig:main_exp_paul} (b) shows the visualization of the scRNA-seq dataset.
-UMAP's embedding was torn and mixed with the population of lymphocytes, dendric cells, granulocytes, and monocytes.
-Although the Poincar\'{e}Map embedding successfully separated the cell populations, the continuity starting from MEP and GMP was not evident, and there was a large distance between the population of lymphocytes and dendric cells that are developed from the same progenitors, CLP.
-The hGP-LVMs' embedding preserved the cell population and the continuity along the development and preserved the inter-population similarity of the CLP progenitors.
-Furthermore, we confirmed that the megakaryocyte population of Bayesian hGP-LVM is more evident than sparse hGP-LVM.
-This result indicates that the uncertainty of the latent variables introduced by the full Bayesian inference is suitable for the noisy real-world dataset and brings effective embedding of the scRNA-seq dataset.
-Finally, we show the quantitative results in Figure~\ref{fig:main_exp_paul} (c).
-We recall the tradeoff relationship between local and global preservation.
-We need both preservations to embed the hierarchical data, and hGP-LVMs show relatively high results in both metrics.
+As can be seen, UMAP's embedding was torn and mixed with the population of lymphocytes, dendric cells, granulocytes, and monocytes.
+In addition, the Poincar\'{e}Map embedding successfully separated the cell populations; however, the continuity starting from MEP and GMP was not evident, and there was a large distance between the population of lymphocytes and dendric cells, which are developed from the same progenitors, i.e., CLP.
+The proposed hGP-LVMs' embedding preserved the cell population and the continuity along the development, and the inter-population similarity of the CLP progenitors was preserved.
+In addition, we confirmed that the megakaryocyte population of the Bayesian hGP-LVM is more evident than the sparse hGP-LVM., which indicates that the uncertainty of the latent variables introduced by the full Bayesian inference is suitable for the noisy real-world dataset and facilitates effective embedding of the scRNA-seq dataset.
+Finally, the quantitative results are shown in Figure~\ref{fig:main_exp_paul} (c).
+Recall the tradeoff relationship between local and global preservation.
+Both preservations are required to embed the hierarchical data, and the proposed hGP-LVMs exhibit relatively high results for both metrics.

-In summary, this section confirmed the effectiveness of hGP-LVMs against hyperbolic generative models and neighbor embedding methods.
-Although point estimation methods efficiently work for synthesizing data, Bayesian inference is needed for noisy real-world datasets.
-Considering the tradeoff between time complexity and representation power, we need to use them properly.
+In summary, the results have confirmed the effectiveness of the proposed hGP-LVMs against hyperbolic generative models and neighbor embedding methods.
+Although point estimation methods work efficiently for synthetic data, Bayesian inference is required for noisy real-world datasets.
+Thus, in consideration of the tradeoff between time complexity and representation power, we must utilize such methods properly.